Disappearance and murder of Gannon Stauch: Arrest and conviction of Letecia Stauch

 Letecia Stauch pleaded not guilty by reason of insanity and claimed that she had dissociative identity disorder due to childhood sexual abuse.

 She also accused her husband of being involved in Gannon's death and alleged that he had connections to drug cartels and sex trafficking rings.
 However, she was found competent to stand trial by a state mental hospital and her claims were dismissed by the court as unfounded.

-Letecia's five week trial concluded on May 8, 2023 and the prosecution's case included testimonies from Gannon's father, Letecia's former employers, family, investigators, forensic experts, and state psychiatrists.
+Letecia's five week trial concluded on May 8, 2023, and the prosecution's case included testimonies from Gannon's father, Letecia's former employers, family, investigators, forensic experts, and state psychiatrists.
 The defense offered Dorothy Otnow Lewis, a controversial psychiatrist who specializes in dissociative identity disorder, as their single witness.
 The jury rejected the insanity defense and Otnow Lewis' testimony, and Letecia Stauch was found guilty of all charges.
-The same day, she was sentenced to life in prison without parole plus 156 years by Judge Gregory Werner, who called her actions “the most horrific I have ever seen” and said that she deserved “the maximum sentence that I can impose according to Colorado law”.
+The same day, she was sentenced to life in prison without parole plus 156 years by Judge Gregory Werner, who called her actions "the most horrific I have ever seen" and said that she deserved "the maximum sentence that I can impose according to Colorado law".

+Hardin's conviction was overturned on April 2, 2026, when the Colorado Court of Appeals determined that one of the jurors was impliedly biased, per state law, due to being within three degrees of separation from the state's attorneys.